Moisés (footballer, born 1988)

-Moisés Lima Magalhães (born 17 March 1988), simply known as Moisés, is a Brazilian footballer who plays for Chinese club Shandong Taishan as a midfielder.
+Moisés Lima Magalhães (born 17 March 1988), simply known as Moisés, is a Brazilian former professional footballer who played as a midfielder.

 Career

 América Mineiro

 Born in Belo Horizonte, Moisés began his career with his hometown's América Mineiro, and was loaned to a host of clubs before being given his chance to impress at his parent club in the 2009 league season when he made his debut in a state league game on 25 January 2009 against Atlético Mineiro in a 0-0 draw.
 Within the season he went on to establish himself as vital player that helped win the 2009 Campeonato Brasileiro Série C title and promotion into the second tier.
 The following seasons he would be loaned to second tier clubs Sport Recife and then Boa Esporte, where he had a personally productive period immediately establishing himself within the team and narrowly missing out on promotion with them.